zealottormunds/sh2cammod/README.md

 - First Person Camera Mod
 - Manual Aiming Mod
 - Observation Deck and Restroom Map Fixes (More might be coming)
+- External config app to modify settings outside of the game

 Special thanks to:
 - Phillip Trudeau for his incredible SH2 Map Editor.